Bytelake/Coral-in-LXC/README.md

 apt-get update
 ```
-Then install the PCIE driver and TPU runtime packages
+Then install pve-headers and the PCIE driver and TPU runtime packages
 ```
+apt install pve-headers-$(uname -r)

 apt-get install gasket-dkms libedgetpu1-std
 ```
 Reboot the node, then run: